CRC-SI/bismuth-schema/README.md

 # bismuth-schema
-A set of schemas for working with GIS apps.
+Schemas and collections for working with GIS apps.